:: Design Specs ::

 ONLY JPEG or PDFs are accepted for paper printing unless specified otherwise!
 All fonts / effects must be outlined and flat in PDF or there will be errors in final product and we will not be responsible for files ripped improperly.
 JPEG is the safest way if you are not sure or flatten whole PDF FILE.

-:: Spot UV Setup – Embossing – Foil Setup::
+:: Spot UV Setup – Embossing Setup – Foil Stamping Setup – Full Color Foil Setup::

 For spot uv, embossing or foil setup, we will need 4 files (each extra feature requires the extra file to layer the job for example if you do foil and spot uv 4/4 we will need an extra 4 files) or 2 if you are printing 4/0: Front print file, back print file, front uv mask and back uv mask.
+Do not send files as one pdf, send all individual files.
 To create the UV mask simply recolor any image or text that needs to be in uv to be black and delete everything else.
 Look at the below example, the small text was removed and all colors was deleted.
 This means that the UV will only be placed on the black areas.
 The mask file should only be black and white, flat colors!
 For foil stamping do not include your original layer in the print file as the foil stamp will not always 100% align properly.
 Always allow for a small margin of shifting in the stamping process, avoid designs that are close to objects that will obscure the results you are trying to achieve.